What is Brand Identity? and How to Build It

-Brand identity is “the combination of your company’s values, principles, and vision – think of it as the spirit of your company or your brand.”
-Things like your logo design, color schemes, and brand voice are how you communicate that identity, not the identity itself.
+Brand identity is the combination of your company’s values, principles, and vision – think of brand identity as the spirit of your company or your brand.
+Brand identity is expressed and communicated through the visual elements of your brand, like your logo design, color palette, fonts, and icons, as well as your messaging and brand voice.

 Your brand identity is intangible, so it takes time and effort to establish a strong one and develop a corporate identity that’s the right fit for your organization.
 But it’s worth the investment.
 A strong brand builds brand recognition and sets you apart from your competitors.
 Here’s a guide to help you develop a recognizable identity for your company.

 A strong brand identity helps everyone in your business feel connected to the brand and your company’s mission.
 It can also become a real differentiator for your business, essential for building brand awareness and recognition within your target market.

 Brand consistency is important for making your company appear professional and trustworthy.
 It also helps to increase recognition of your brand, products, and company.

 A clearly defined visual identity makes it easier to create consistent, on-brand assets and messaging across multiple communication and marketing channels because everyone in the organization can recognize the core visual elements of your brand.